UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

 Loop Buffer
 ***********

 Within the fetch unit is a loop buffer that can store a configurable number of Macro-Ops.
 The loop buffer can be pulled from instead of memory if a loop is detected.
-This avoids the need to re-request data from memory if a branch is isTaken and increases the throughput of the fetch unit.
+This avoids the need to re-request data from memory if a branch is taken and increases the throughput of the fetch unit.

 Each entry of the loop buffer is the encoding of the Macro-Op.
 Therefore, when supplying an instruction from the loop buffer, the pre-decoding step must still be performed.
 This was required to avoid any issues with multiple instantiations of the same instruction editing each others class members.